timmyt376/BEDHEAD_AI_THING_IDK-_ANYMORE/README.md

 - `device_communication.py`: Communicates with other smart devices and TVs.
 - `chatbot.py`: Processes user input and responds to commands.
 - `gui_handler.py`: Manages the graphical user interface.

-## Contributing
-Feel free to fork the repository, make improvements, and submit a pull request.
-We welcome contributions to make the smart headboard project even better!